-- 8. Filing of Documents and Time Limit: Applications, motions, exceptions, communications, requests, briefs or other papers and documents required to be filed under these rules or by law must be received in hand at the district's office within the time limit, if any, set by these rules or by the presiding officer for filing.
+- 8 Filing of Documents and Time Limit: Unless otherwise set by the presiding officer or law, initial or general motions, including motions for a hearing examiner or to transfer to SOAH, exceptions, communications, requests, briefs or other papers and documents by those who are or those who are seeking to be considered for party status shall be filed at the District's office not later than seven (7) business days prior to hearing date unless a different date is set by the presiding officer in a scheduling order.
+Dispositive motions and briefs shall be filed in accordance with a scheduling order issued by the presiding officer.
 Mailing within the time period is insufficient if the submissions are not actually received by the District within the time limit. - 9.
 Computing Time: In computing any period of time specified under authority of the District Act or these rules, the day of the act, event, or default after which the designated period of time begins to run is not included, but the last day of the period computed is included, unless the last day is a Saturday, Sunday or legal holiday as determined by the Board, in which case the period runs until the end of the next day which is neither a Saturday, Sunday nor a legal holiday. - 10.
 Affidavit: Whenever the making of an affidavit by a party to a hearing or other proceeding is necessary, it may be made by the party or the party's representative or counsel, based on personal knowledge.
 This rule does not dispense with the necessity of an affidavit being made by a party when expressly required by statute. - 11.
-Broadening the Issues: No person will be allowed to appear in any hearing or other proceeding that in the opinion of the presiding officer appears for the sole purpose of unduly broadening the issues to be considered in the hearing or other proceeding. - 12 Conduct and Decorum: Every person, party, representative, witness, and other participant in a proceeding must conform to ethical standards of conduct and must exhibit courtesy and respect for all other participants.
+Broadening the Issues: No person will be allowed to appear in any hearing or other proceeding that in the opinion of the presiding officer appears for the sole purpose of unduly broadening the issues to be considered in the hearing or other proceeding. - Conduct and Decorum: Every person, party, representative, witness, and other participant in a proceeding must conform to ethical standards of conduct and must exhibit courtesy and respect for all other participants.
 No person may engage in any activity during a proceeding that interferes with the orderly conduct of District business.
 If, in the judgment of the presiding officer, a person is acting in violation of this provision, the presiding officer will first warn the person to refrain from engaging in such conduct.
 Upon further violation by the same person, the presiding officer may exclude that person from the proceeding for such time and under such conditions as the presiding officer deems necessary. - 13.
-The Board may, at the initial hearing held by the Board after all notices have been timely given, grant or deny the permit application in whole or in part, if the application is uncontested.
-Such action by the Board shall be subject to the rights of the applicant to file a written request for conclusions and findings, or rehearing.
-[Added October 14, 2008] - 14.
-If any term or provision of these rules for the giving of notice or the process or procedures for the scheduling and conduct of hearings, motions for rehearing and appeal there from conflict with any term or provision of Chapt.
-36, Tex.
-Water Code, Chapt.
-36 shall govern and control to the extent of such conflict.
-[Added October 14, 2008]
+If the District has received requests for consideration for party status or a contested case, the General Manager may still set both an initial hearing and a hearing on the merits for the same date.
+Such action by the Board shall be subject to the rights of the applicant to file a written request for conclusion and findings of motion for rehearing.